jekuno/milia/README.md

 ## Version

-milia v1.2.0 is the release version for Rails 4.2.x and is now available for usage.
+milia v1.3.0 is compatible with Rails 5.x and is now available for usage.

+## v1.3.0 - What changed?
+* Rails 5.x adapted

 ## v1.2.0 - What's changed?
 * Rails 4.2.x adapted